wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Tale of Bi Wastelands](https://www.nexusmods.com/newvegas/mods/72721)

-Adds Confirmed Bachelor and Cherchez La Femme options for the canonically gay & lesbian merchants to mirror any Black Widow and Lady Killer options in Fallout 3 and its DLC.
+Adds Confirmed Bachelor and Cherchez La Femme options for the canonically gay and lesbian merchants to mirror any Black Widow and Lady Killer options in Fallout 3 and its DLC.

 ### [Tale of Bi Wastelands TTW - TTW Reputations + TTW New Vegas Speech Checks Patches](https://www.nexusmods.com/newvegas/mods/76206)

-Two tiny patches to ensure proper functionality between pintocat's Tale of Bi Wastelands TTW and Kazopert's TTW Reputations and TTW New Vegas Speech Checks.
+Patches to provide Tale of Bi Wastelands compatibility with TTW Reputations and TTW Speech Checks.

 #### Installation: